Syilx Youth Camp

 Honouring our siwɬkʷ

 Each year of the Water Forum focuses on a different area within Syilx Okanagan Territory and the water in that area, as well as different topics to focus on each year.
 The event brings together Syilx Okanagan Nation members, community members, local partners and organizations, and leadership.
-The event is held on World Water Day, March 22, each year.
+The event is held close to World Water Day, March 22, each year.

-This year, the Syilx Nation would like to invite you to join us for a ceremony to honour and pray for siwɬkʷ (water) in the territory.
+This year, the Syilx Nation would like to invite you to join us for a ceremony to honour and pray for siwɬkʷ, water in the territory.